oren/todo/go/README.md

 Curently I have 2 modules: hello and todo.

 running `go run .` inside hello folder will use the todo module.

+## Features
+* `todo tags` display list of tags.
+A tag is defined with @tag-name right after the title of the todo.
+If no tag is defined it will be under the @misc tag.